BuckWildGames/GodotManagerGDS/README.md

 Inspired by GodotManager: https://github.com/eumario/godot-manager

-This project has been made from scratch other, than the Godot icons.
+This project has been made from scratch, other than the Godot icons.

 The original is written in C# so no code was used in this project.